fakhrihawari/ngm-reportShell/README.md

 # Vagrant Local Server

-With Dropbox folders unselected for sync, run the following commands to setup the local development environment.
+- Run the following commands to setup the local development environment.

-Steps
+### Steps

 1. on the cmd line, navigate to ``ngm/ngm-reportShell`` folder